stella3d/Resolink/README.md

 ![unity color control](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Unity_ColorControl.PNG)

 Resolume _can_ send color information over OSC as a single message in a special format, but this isn't supported yet.

+### Current Limitations

+There are some intentional limitations on this initial release, and planned future features.

+1) Sending OSC from Unity to Resolume is _not yet implemented_, but _will be_, sooner rather than later.
+This is because i haven't yet figured out some details of how that should work, and my personal use case is focused on driving Unity from Resolume.

+2) Syncing Unity to the initial state of a Resolume control will be implemented at the same time as general Unity -> Resolume communication.
+Until then, Unity isn't aware of the value for a control until Resolume sends a message for it.

+3) No included runtime UI for configuration or debugging.
+It's intended to use the Editor to set everything up for now.

 ### Dependencies